franchsli/whatsapp_clone_django/README.md

         but i don't know whats happening.
 When the read more isn't in the 'scroll view' (user can't see it) the scroll_to_bottom runs as expected....
     - Add read and unread logic.
-    - **ADD THE LAST MESSAGE LOGIC**
-        + When the message list is updated, the chat list gets updated too (This is a way to update the last message.)
     - Users shouldn't be able to create TWO OR MORE chats with the same user.
     - You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript
     - Write test for the exceptions and functions.